 Please contact your sales rep or an authorized Verkada partner or reseller to purchase Command licenses.
-Once purchased, you can claim these licenses into your Organization as a renewal.
-Claiming licenses into your Organization as a renewal means that these licenses will automatically activate once your current Organization’s co-term expiration date has been reached.
-At this time, your licensed units for cameras, Viewing Stations, and doors (maximum numbers you can manage in your Organization) will update based on your renewal licenses, and your new co-terminated future expiration date will be in effect.
+Once purchased, you can claim these licenses into your organization as a renewal.
+Claiming licenses into your organization as a renewal means that these licenses will automatically activate once your current organization’s co-term expiration date has been reached.
+At this time, your licensed units for devices (maximum numbers you can manage in your organization) will update based on your renewal licenses, and your new co-terminated future expiration date will be in effect.

 Will I be notified before my license expires?

-Yes, Organization Admins for the Organization will receive emails 30 days, 7 days, and 1 day prior to the Organization’s co-term expiration date.
-If an Organization’s licenses expire, the license status will be displayed as “Invalid” on the License Manager page in Command.
+Yes, organization admins for the organization will receive emails at regular intervals in the month prior to the organization’s co-term expiration date.
+If an organization’s licenses expire, the license status will be displayed as “Invalid” on the License Manager page in Command.

 Organization invalid after an RMA

-If you received a new camera after an RMA case.
-You will need to un-claim the faulty camera from your command organization after you have claimed the new camera.
-This will revalidate the organization into state of compliance.
+If you received a new camera after an RMA case, you will need to un-claim the faulty camera from your command organization after you have claimed the new camera.
+This will revalidate the organization into a state of compliance.

 Please contact [email protected] with any questions about renewal dates.